 How to Get to the Villa d’Este Tour in Tivoli From Rome

 Although it’s one of the shortest trips in terms of both miles and time spent, it involves a bit more direction because there are three main roads you’ll need to take instead of just two.
 From Rome, you’ll head east on A24.
-Then you’ll take the exit for Via Maremmana Inferiore/SP51a before finally taking SR5 for the final leg of the trip.
-The total drive time will only be about 35 minutes, so you can go any time you want.
+Then, you’ll take the exit for Via Maremmana Inferiore/SP51a before finally taking SR5 for the final leg of the trip.
+The total drive time will only be about 35 minutes, so you can go any time.

 What the Villa d’Este Tour in Tivoli is Like

 Book your tour of the Villa d’Este well in advance because it is wildly popular among tourists.
 So if you’re visiting during the high season, you may find it difficult to gain entrance, and if you do, it will be very crowded.
-But any chance you get to visit the villa, you must take it.
-This is the first example in Italian history where water was treated and used differently to create water shows and have jets and streams of water doing things that nobody ever thought possible before.
+But if you can visit the villa, you must take it.
+This is the first example in Italian history where water was treated and used differently to create water shows, and jets and streams of water were used to do things that nobody ever thought possible.

 Roman Countryside